 Eleni received her PhD in Agricultural and Applied Economics at the University of Missouri, where she studied how information impacts the decisions that stakeholders make on new food technologies and agriculture.
 Under the supervision of Dr. Nicholas Kalaitzandonakes, Eleni worked at the Food Equation Institute and Economics and Management of Agrobiotechnologies Center, investigating the social acceptability of Genetic Engineering, from farm to the end consumer.
 During her time at Mizzou, Eleni founded and co-founded several organizations whose focus was food security and student success.
 Eleni’s undergraduate degree is in International Economics and Politics with a focus on Diplomacy.
 Before receiving her PhD, she graduated with honors with a Master’s degree in Business Economics and Management from the Mediteranean Agronomic Institute of Chania and Swedish University of Agricultural Sciences.
 Because of her background as an applied economist, Eleni is prepared to speak the language of both researchers and policy makers to help Missourians and their families achieve better lives.

 Prior to moving to the United States, Hannah completed her graduate studies in Human Factors at the Technical University Berlin, Germany.
 She is currently writing her master’s thesis on communicating the uncertainty in deep learning models in cooperation with the Department of Engineering Management and Systems Engineering at the Missouri University of Science and Technology.
 She earned her B.S Psychology from University of Muenster, Germany.
-Along with her university education, Hannah gained experience in change and human resource management as well as leadership development while working for different management consulting firms. as well as human resource management.
+Along with her university education, Hannah gained experience in change and human resource management as well as leadership development while working for different management consulting firms as well as human resource management.
 Hannah is placed at the Department of Labor and Industrial Relations.

-Sydney is in her junior year of my Undergraduate studies at the University of Missouri.
+Sydney is in her senior year of my Undergraduate studies at the University of Missouri.
 She is majoring in both Biological Science and Psychology with minors in Sociology and Chemistry.
 After completing her degree, she hopes to attend Medical School and become an Obstetrician in hopes of helping women in impoverished communities seeking such medical treatments.